AreaLayer/P2PBTC-PoC/README.md

 ### How Works?

-- Both buyer and seller connects via relay or ION
+- Both buyer and seller connects via relay

 - After the parties agree in agremment in close bussiness